-Juntu joined the NWTA board in 2018, became Vice President in 2019, and was elected President in 2020.
+Juntu joined the NWTA board in 2018, became Vice President in 2019, and held the position of President from 2020-22.
+Her current Board role works to further mountain biking and off-road cycling opportunities and access for all within the Portland city limits.
 She has been active in the Portland/Vancouver mountain bike community since NWTA was P.U.M.P. and is well-known and loved in the Growlers Gulch family.

 You can reach Juntu at [email protected].

 How and when did you first get involved with NWTA (became a member)?

 I joined PUMP (Portland United Mountain Pedalers), which is now NWTA, in 2005 and was an on and off member until I joined the board in 2018.